mantidproject/mantid/docs/source/techniques/DirectILL.rst

     S(Q,W): Q range: 0.0...9.18A; W range -96.3...7.62meV

-The basic reduction for IN5 differs slightly with regards to the diagnostics step.
+The basic reduction for IN5 and PANTHER differs slightly with regards to the diagnostics step.
 In this case, the "raw" workspace is not needed, and it is not necessary to pass the EPP workspace to :ref:`algm-DirectILLDiagnostics`:

 .. code-block:: python